 The success of the franchise can be attributed primarily to two coaches who between them brought 11 championships to the city of Pembroke.
 Jim Farelli was behind the bench for six of those titles in the 1980’s and Sheldon Keefe was the coach when the Lumber Kings won five consecutive championships from 2007 to 2011, capping it with a national title when the club won the RBC Cup in May of 2011 in Camrose, Alberta.
 In all, the Lumber Kings have won 14 CCHL championships.

 Many players have donned the Lumber Kings jersey including several who went on to have successful NHL careers.
-They include Tim Young, Rodney Schutt, Dainius Zubrus, PJ Stock, MIke Eastwood and Jim Montgomery, who is now the head coach of the Dallas Stars.
+They include Tim Young, Rodney Schutt, Dainius Zubrus, PJ Stock, MIke Eastwood and Jim Montgomery, who spent time as the head coach of the Dallas Stars.
 Bryan Murray also got his start in coaching with the Lumber Kings in the 1970’s, winning league championships in 1977 and ’78.
 Three years after leaving the Lumber Kings, Murray was coaching the Washington Capitals, beginning a long and successful career as a NHL coach and general manager.

 The Lumber Kings hold many league records and two of their former players will remain in the league record books forever.
 Luc Chabot holds the single season record for goals scored with 101 markers and Peter White holds the single season record with 226 points.